ChesterCaii/EthicScope/README.md

 ## Contact

 For questions or feedback, please contact us at [email@example.com].

+## Demo Video

+Check out our [demo video](https://youtu.be/VojOdpquwYU) to see EthicScope in action!